 3.1 Management Objectives and Priorities

 The objective is to learn how to design and implement a project from start to finish.
-All the team members are going to learn how to create and manage a database, how to combine that database with code and deliver everything according to the chart listing all deliverables.
+Team members are going to learn how to create and manage a database, how to combine that database with code and deliver everything according to the chart listing all deliverables.